Originally posted July 2019 and updated in March 2022 with data from our 2021 Lawsuit report.

 Learn from the best.

-Join us for our webinar on Thursday, March 24th at 12 pm eastern for our webinar 'Accessible Design for E-Commerce'.
-We'll provide key considerations you need to know when remediating your website's design for accessibility.
+For more. watch our on-demand webinar 'Accessible Design for E-Commerce'.
+We provide vital considerations you need to know when remediating your website's design for accessibility.